 Voice students are drawn to the thrill of performing in the School of Music’s annual opera productions.
 Each year, a fully staged, double-cast opera is performed.
 With the support of the School of Music, the Department of Communication and Theatre also presents a fully staged musical theatre production.

-MUSIC AND LYRICS BY JASON ROBERT BROWN
+JASON ROBERT BROWN

 BOOK BY ALFRED UHRY

 Tim Good, directoR

 Steven Linville '06, musical director